AllenNeuralDynamics/dynamic-routing-capsule-template/README.md

 ### for more-permanent, collaborative capsule development
 *create a new repo*, which can serve as the remote for one or more capsules:
-- just hit the big green button to "`Use this template`": a new repo will be created, after you decide on a name
+- just hit the big green button to "`Use this template`": a new repo will be created after you decide its name
 - follow the cloning instructions above and supply the link to your new repo
 - the capsule can now pull changes from github, so you can add code files directly to the github repo and pull them in codeocean
 - to push changes *from* codeocean: